Louis Nowra: Biography

 Nowra was born Mark Doyle in Melbourne, to the second of his mother's three husbands.
 His birthdays were never celebrated with parties when he was growing up, and he could never quite understand why.
 His mother told him as a boy that he would hear stories about her having killed a man, but he was not to believe any version but her own, which she would not reveal until his 21st birthday.
 His sister later told him that their mother had killed her own father, their grandfather.
-On his 21st birthday, 12 December 1971, his mother confirmed this, and revealed that it had occurred on 12 December 1945, exactly five years before he was born, which was why there were no celebrations of his own birthday.
+On his 21st birthday, 12 December 1971, his mother confirmed this, and said that it had occurred on 12 December 1945, exactly five years before he was born, which was why there were no celebrations of his own birthday.
 His mother was charged with murder but acquitted on the ground of extreme provocation after years of alcohol-fuelled violence.
 She in turn was abusive towards her own son, often telling him he was stupid and worthless, making him walk down the street in his sister's dresses as a punishment, and telling him he was "behind the door when looks were given out".
 His father was also abusive when he was around, but he was an interstate truck driver who was not often home.
 His mother has not seen, heard or read any of his work, and he has had almost no contact with her since he left Melbourne.
 He has had no contact with his father at all.
 He developed an early love of theatre through his uncle Bob Herbert (or Bob Herbert-Hay), a stage manager for J. C. Williamson's productions.

-In his early teens he realised he was bisexual.
-In early adulthood he had a series of same-sex encounters.

 In the early 1970s he walked out of his Australian literature studies at Melbourne's La Trobe University.
 The subject of a tutorial was Patrick White's novel The Tree of Man.
 Nowra stood up, said he thought it was dreadful, walked out and never returned to finish his degree.

 He later had a difficult personal relationship with Patrick White.
 White championed Nowra's early work (Visions, Inside the Island), even taking out a paid advertisement in The Sydney Morning Herald when they refused to publish his letter admonishing the theatre critic H. G. Kippax, who had been negative about the plays.
 But Nowra never liked White's work.
 White could also be very negative about Nowra.
 He attended the premiere of Nowra's translation of Rostand's Cyrano de Bergerac, but left the auditorium before the start because he thought, sight unseen, it would be uninteresting.
 His partner Manoly Lascaris refused to leave, so White sat out the performance in the foyer.